Top 5 Mistakes You Should Avoid When Implementing Embeddings

 For those looking to automate preprocessing, Scikit-learn's Pipeline or TensorFlow's Data API are useful tools.
 However, ensure that the pipeline stages are compatible with your data types and that you validate the pipeline's performance as a whole, not just individual components.
 These can be particularly useful for ensuring that preprocessing is consistent across different data subsets and model iterations.

 Now that we've got that covered, let's move on to the next mistake — using the same embeddings for different tasks.
-Brace yourself, it's going to be a bumpy ride!

-4. Avoid Using the Same Embeddings for Different Tasks
+Mistake #4: Avoid Using the Same Embeddings for Different Tasks

 Task-Specific Fine-Tuning: The Right Tool for the Job